athityakumar/colorls/README.md

 [(Back to top)](#table-of-contents)

 1. Install Ruby (prefably, version > 2.1)
 2. Install the patched fonts of powerline nerd-font and/or font-awesome.
+Have a look at [nerdfont's README](https://github.com/ryanoasis/nerd-fonts/blob/master/readme.md) for more installation instructions.

+    *Note for `iTerm2` users - Please enable the nerd-font at iTerm2 > Preferences > Profiles > Text > Non-Ascii font > Knack Regular Nerd Font Complete.*

 3. Install the [colorls](https://rubygems.org/gems/colorls/) ruby gem with `gem install colorls`

     *Note for `rbenv` users - In case of load error when using `lc`, please try the below patch.*